troglobit/mcjoin/README.md

     ip route add default via 10.0.0.1
     mcjoin

-you may also need to verify that your system does not have any strict reverse path filtering enabled.  on Linux `rp_filter` can be set to either 0 (no filtering) or 2 (loose filtering), the latter is the most common for distributions today.
+depending on the route setup, and number of interfaces on a multihomed system, you may also need to verify that you don't have strict reverse path filtering (RPF) enabled.  on Linux `rp_filter` can be set to either 0 (no filtering), 1 (strict), or 2 (loose filtering), the latter is the most common for distributions today.  the difference between 1 and 2 is that 1 (strict) checks for the *best* route, while 2 checks for any route back to the sender.  see RFC3704 for more on reverse path filtering.

 caveat